rytsikau/ee.3dList/README.md

 # ee.3dList

-This tool allows to make a selection of data from two text files, choosing and sorting their common and unique lines in different combinations.
+This tool allows to make a selection of data from two text files, choosing and sorting their common and unique lines in different combinations

 ## Version
 1.1 (september, 2019)